mantl/mantl/docs/getting_started/openstack.rst

 .. literalinclude:: ../../terraform/openstack.sample.tf
    :language: javascript

-Copy that file in it's entirety to the root of the project to start customization.
-In the next sections, we'll explain how to obtain these settings.
+You can use that file as a base for further customization.
+For example, you can change the names of the modules to be specific to your environment.
+While we will explore the authentication variables in the next sections, you will need to provide the ``region``, ``flavor_name``, and other such variables yourself.

 Getting OpenStack tenant settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^